 NOTE 3 – Example: the category of "QoE" based performance metrics as application level metrics.

-3.2.2 collection point (CP) (adapted from clause 7.6.2/[ITU-T H.248.71]): An CP is the physical or logical point which records/collects remote measurement data, as received via a user plane reporting interface (here via RTCP report packets).
+3.2.2 collection point (CP) (adapted from clause 7.6.2/[ITU-T H.248.71]): A CP is the physical or logical point which records/collects remote measurement data, as received via a user plane reporting interface (here via RTCP report packets).

 3.2.3 filtering point (FP) (adapted from filter definition of [ITU-T H.248.76]):

-Location of policy rule enforcement for filtering information.
-Such specific policy rules are often simply termed as filter rules.
+The location of policy rule enforcement point for filtering information.
+Such specific policy rules are often simply termed “filter rules”.
 In the context of this Recommendation,

 the filter rule conditions are primarily related to protocol control information elements related to RTP and RTCP header fields (e.g., payload/packet type, block type), but may also be based on carried measurement data; and